Intestacy Solicitors & No Will Probate

 It is also possible to alter the way an estate is divided when there is no will as long as all the people who would inherit under the rules of intestacy agree.
 This is known as making a deed of family arrangement or variation and must be done within two years of the death.

-How can we help when an estate in Intestate?
+How can we help when an estate is Intestate?

-Dealing with an estate where there is no will can be time-consuming and challenging, particularly in complex cases including where:
+Dealing with an estate where there is no will, known as Intestate Probate can be time-consuming and challenging, particularly in complex cases including where:

 - There are trust funds involved.